JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 ## We have Cable TV, Antenna Hookups, Telephone, WIFI, and Ethernet fed to our units.
 -  There are five "wires" comming from a "Secret Room" in the building that bring those services to a panel in our laundry room.
+   -  Engineers like to use the word "Cable" for wires that don't carry high voltate electrical power.
+   -  The special technicians that hooked up our services are called "Low Voltage Techs".
-The panel looks like a medicine cabinet with a plastic door covering the stuff inside.
+-  The panel looks like a medicine cabinet with a plastic door covering the stuff inside.
    -  From that area, a few simple devices spread those services to wall jacks thoughout our units.
       -  Data (Ethernet) wires and Voice (Phone) wires connect to white and blue gadgets that allow easier hookup.
          -  Some people call these gadgets "Patch Panels".